apache/airflow/docs/apache-airflow-providers-fab/cli-ref.rst

 ================

 .. note::
-   The CLI commands below are used from fab provider by Airflow 2.9.0+.
+   The CLI commands below are sourced from the FAB provider by Airflow 2.9.0+.
-   Previously they were part of the core Airflow, so if you are using Airflow below 2.9.0 look at the core Airflow documentation for the list of CLI commands and parameters available.
+   Previously, they were part of core Airflow, so if you are using Airflow below 2.9.0 please see the core Airflow documentation for the list of CLI commands and parameters available.

 .. argparse::